 The Marines sent an Anti-Terrorist Security Team of troops trained in anti-terrorism techniques.
 The team is used to secure embassies and other facilities or ships.
-In Cap-Haitien the rebels celebrated their biggest victory as supposed Aristide militants were seized.
+In Cap-Haitien, the rebels celebrated their most significant victory as supposed Aristide militants were seized.
 America blames Aristide for the crisis and has not sent troops to restore order.
 The Haitian opposition coalition Democratic Platform insisted any plan must include Aristide's resignation.

 Aristide accepted the plan but indicated he would not negotiate with the soldiers who had ousted him in 1991.